Our purpose is to build the foundations for a sustainable future.

 Diverse customer base

-We have a large client spread which means we’re not overly reliant on a few customers.
-We have many repeat customers and our largest customer in 2023 represented circa 3% of the group’s revenue.
+We have a wide customer base and many repeat customers.
+Our largest customer in 2025 represented just c.4% of the Group’s revenue.
 We mostly serve as a subcontractor working for a general contractor; however, sometimes we also contract directly with ultimate client organisations.

 Favourable market trends